1995–96 Toronto Raptors season

-The 1995–96 Toronto Raptors season was the first season for the Toronto Raptors in the National Basketball Association.
-The Raptors, along with the Vancouver Grizzlies, became expansion teams in the NBA during the 1995–96 season, and were the first teams in the league (or its predecessor the Basketball Association of America) to play in Canada since the 1946–47 Toronto Huskies.
+The 1995–96 Toronto Raptors season was the inaugural season for the Toronto Raptors in the National Basketball Association.
+The Raptors, along with the Vancouver Grizzlies, became expansion teams in the NBA during the 1995–96 season, and were the first teams in the league (or its predecessor the Basketball Association of America), to play in Canada since the 1946–47 Toronto Huskies.

+Season summary

+Off-season

+The Raptors revealed their new primary logo, adding purple, red, black, white and silver to their color scheme; the team's primary logo featured a red dinosaur with silver eyes in a white uniform with a purple letter "R" on its jersey, dribbling a silver basketball in front of a black and purple circle featuring the city and team name in silver letters.
+The team also revealed new white home uniforms, and new purple road uniforms, which featured black and silver zig-zag pinstripes, the team's primary logo of a red dinosaur on the front of their jerseys, and a zig-zag shaped black side panel with a red outline on the left leg of their shorts.
+The home uniforms featured a purple, red and black trim, while the road uniforms featured a black and red trim.

+The Raptors' new primary logo would remain in use until 2008, where the team changed the background of the circle from purple to red, while the original logo with the dinosaur would last until 2015; the new pinstriped uniforms would remain in use until 1999.
 Retired All-Star point guard, and former Detroit Pistons legend Isiah Thomas became the team's General Manager.

-The Raptors revealed a new primary logo of a dinosaur playing basketball, and got new pinstripe uniforms with the logo on the front of their jerseys, adding purple and red to their color scheme.
-The team played their home games at the SkyDome in Toronto, Ontario, Canada, which was also home to the MLB's Toronto Blue Jays.
+The Raptors played their home games at the SkyDome in Toronto, Ontario, Canada, which was also home to the MLB's Toronto Blue Jays.

 In the 1995 NBA expansion draft, the Raptors selected veteran players like B.J.
 Armstrong, Oliver Miller, Willie Anderson, Tony Massenburg, Ed Pinckney, Žan Tabak, Acie Earl and John Salley.
 However, Armstrong refused to play for the Raptors, and was traded to the Golden State Warriors in exchange for second-year forward Carlos Rogers and Victor Alexander.
 The team also signed free agents, former All-Star guard Alvin Robertson, and three-point specialist Tracy Murray.

 The Raptors received the seventh overall pick in the 1995 NBA draft, and selected point guard Damon Stoudamire from the University of Arizona, and also hired Brendan Malone as their first ever head coach.